citp/privacy-policy-historical/c/ca/car/careerfaqs.com.au.md

 **4.9 Media conditions**

 If you are a scholarship recipient, you irrevocably:
 a) Consent to Career FAQs, its employees or agents:

   * Photographing/videoing you and using any image of you in relation to the scholarship
   * Using any written material that you have produced on your experiences with online study in relation to the scholarship
-  * To be involved, if requested, in any scholarship related publicity

-As Career FAQs thinks fit in its absolute discretion to promote Career FAQs, study or any of Career FAQs’s activities.
+  * To be involved, if requested, in any scholarship related publicity as Career FAQs thinks fit in its absolute discretion to promote Career FAQs, study or any of Career FAQs’s activities.

 b) Acknowledge that all right, title and interest in or relating to any scholarship written material you have produced or image of you taken by or on behalf of Career FAQs belongs to Career FAQs for its own use
 c) Release Career FAQs from any claim by you or on your behalf, arising out of Career FAQs’s use of any scholarship written material you produce, photograph or video of you
 d) If requested, you make be asked to participate in activities to promote your scholarship, including public speaking, media interviews and photographs

 **5\.
-Scholarship value and payments
+Scholarship value and payments  **

-5.1 Value**
+**5.1 Value**

 The value of your scholarship is outlined in your provisional scholarship offer letter.

 **5.2 Scholarship payments**

 Your provisional scholarship offer letter will detail information about payment of your scholarship.
 To be eligible to receive payment you must:

   * Accept your provisional scholarship offer